MiguelLZPF/hardhat-base/README.md

   --args                Contract initialize function's arguments if any --password            Password to decrypt the wallet --proxy-admin         Address of a deloyed Proxy Admin.
-Only if --upgradeable deployment --relative-path       Path relative to KEYSTORE_ROOT to store the wallets --tx-value            Contract creation transaction value if any --upgradeable         Deploy as upgradeable
+Only if --upgradeable deployment --relative-path       Path relative to KEYSTORE.root to store the wallets --tx-value            Contract creation transaction value if any --upgradeable         Deploy as upgradeable